jwmtlnn/mdTranslategemma/README.md

 # mdTranslategemma

-**mdTranslategemma** is a completely vibecoded browser-based utility designed to translate large batches of Markdown (`.md`) files using a local **Ollama** instance running a [translategemma]([https://ollama.com/](https://blog.google/innovation-and-ai/technology/developers-tools/translategemma/) model.
+**mdTranslategemma** is a completely ✨vibecoded✨ browser-based utility designed to translate large batches of Markdown (`.md`) files using a local **Ollama** instance running a [translategemma](https://blog.google/innovation-and-ai/technology/developers-tools/translategemma/) model.
 While optimized for the `translategemma` model, it should be compatible with various LLMs that follow standard translation prompt patterns.
 The tool runs entirely in your browser using the **File System Access API**, keeping your data in local environment.

+---
 ## The Pipeline
 ### 1. File Scanning & Memory Loading
 * The user selects an **Input Folder** and an **Output Folder**.